-How Russia acquired brains and civilization for a while.
-(Quotes from a Yale Professor’s books)
+How Russia acquired brains and civilization for a while: Quotes from a Yale Professor’s books

 0

-“Russia” likes to declare itself as a creative and educated nation, while trying to portray countries like Ukraine – as the backward ones.
-To make it sound more convincing, they arrogantly say that the very word “Ukraine” sounds very much like “outskirt” to their balalaika ear.
-We discussed the meaning of the term “Ukraine” in the previous articles, but can add that even IF “Ukraine” was a “defending edge” for some entity, it was for the Polish-Lithuanian Commonwealth, and not for Muscovy-Russia.
+Muscovy-Russia likes to portray itself as a creative and educated nation, while trying to portray countries like Ukraine as the backward ones.
+To make it sound more convincing, they arrogantly say that the very word ‘Ukraine‘ sounds very much like an ‘outskirt‘ to their balalaika ear.
+We discussed the meaning of the term “Ukraine” in the previous articles, but can add that even IF Ukraine was really a “defending edge” for an entity, it was for the Polish-Lithuanian Commonwealth, and not for Muscovy-Russia.

 But who educated whom anyway?
-Was it “Russia” who brought civilization to Ukraine? or Was it Ukraine who tried to make Muscovy a better place at least for a while?
-We are back to quoting Timothy Snyder’s “The Reconstruction of the Nations”:

-Thus the transfer of part of Ukraine exposed Muscovy to new ideas.
+Was it Muscovy who brought civilization to Ukraine? or was it Ukraine who tried to make Muscovy a better place at least for a while?
+We are back to quoting Timothy Snyder’s ‘The Reconstruction of the Nations‘: “…the transfer of part of Ukraine exposed Muscovy to new ideas.
 Muscovy inherited, along with Kyiv, Orthodox churchmen formed by the controversies of the Reformation, Counter-Reformation, and Union.
 Mohyla’s Kyiv Academy was at once the largest educational institution in the tsar’s domains.
 Like the Chernihiv and Kharkiv collegia, it provided classical education along Baroque lines, mainly in Latin and Polish, to tens of thousands of East Slavic students.

 Jan Kochanowski, the outstanding poet of the Polish Renaissance, was taken as a model for student compositions; Polish modes of versifying prevailed in East Slavic lands absorbed by Muscovy through the eighteenth century.
 These academies, founded to defend Orthodoxy against Catholicism, were in close contact with Protestant Europe.
 For the next hundred and fifty years, these Ukrainian schools provided Moscow and the St. Petersburg with doctors, journalists, and civil servants.
 In the second half of the seventeenth century, not before, books were translated in Moscow in large numbers.
-The source languages were Greek, Latin, and Polish, and the translators were churchmen from the Commonwealth.
+The source languages were Greek, Latin, and Polish, and the translators were churchmen from the [Polish-lithuanian] Commonwealth.
 The language question was posed in Russia as Muscovite dialect confronted East Slavic, West Slavic, and European rivals.
 In these ways, the incorporation of Kyiv and left-bank Ukraine forced Muscovy into contact with Europe.

-For 150 years Ukraine provided its northers neighbor with doctors, journalists and tried to educate it.
+For 150 years Ukraine provided its northern neighbor with doctors, journalists and tried to educate it.
 All in vain.
 That is the time when Moscow dialect started changing under the influence of Ukrainian and Polish languages.
 And the “russian language” Moscow is “defending” these days in Ukraine is beyond absurdity in this aspect.

 Broadly conceived, Ukrainian culture was a bulwark of the Russian empire, providing many of its legitimating myths, its folksongs and folktales, and indeed its educated civil servants.
 For more than a century after the foundation of the Russian empire in 1721, Ukrainians had provided many of its outstanding architects, apologists, and adventurers.
 Only from the 1820s did cracks begin to appear in this Ukrainian tradition of imperial service, and dilemmas appear for people of Ukrainian culture.